Rik Smits: Personal life

 Smits has two children, a daughter named Jasmine and son named Derrik.
 Jasmine Smits is currently the Player Relations Coordinator for the Indiana Pacers and the Pacers farm team Noblesville Boom.
-Derrik Smits, listed at 7 ft 1 in and 245 lbs, who played for the Valparaiso University men's basketball team from 2016 to 2019 and played his final season of college eligibility in 2019–20 at Butler University.
+Derrik Smits, listed at 7 ft 1 in and 245 lb, who played for the Valparaiso University men's basketball team from 2016 to 2019 and played his final season of college eligibility in 2019–20 at Butler University.
 Derrik was forced to redshirt the 2015–16 season due to an injury, and began play the following season at Valparaiso.
 He graduated from Valparaiso in December 2018, taking graduate-level courses in the 2019 spring term to maintain his basketball eligibility; his graduation made him immediately eligible to play at Butler.